Bre-Wonder/meet-app/README.md

   When: ***
   Then: ***

-## Feature 1: Filter Events By City
+Feature 1 - Filter Events By City:
   As a user,
   I should be able to filter events by city
   So that I can see a list of events taking place in that city